 The general scope of work for the Macdonald-Cartier Bridge Project is as follows:

-- Seismically retrofit the bridge to meet current standards; and
+- seismically retrofit the bridge to meet current standards

 On January 27, 2012, the Honourable Rona Ambrose, Minister of Public Works and Government Services and Minister for Status of Women, along with John Baird, local Member of Parliament for Ottawa West–Nepean, announced the award of a $1.8-million engineering design contract for the structural rehabilitation of the Macdonald-Cartier Bridge to the joint venture firm MMM Group Limited/CIMA+ SENC of Ottawa, Ontario.
 The contract was competitively awarded to MMM Group Limited/CIMA+ SENC, who provided engineering design services as well as preparation of construction drawings and specifications for the structural rehabilitation of the bridge.